labrocadabro/100devs-faq/README.md

 In other words, start now and don't wait for a hypothetical future cohort!

+## Will the content be taken down at some point?
+Do I need to worry about losing access?

+Leon has said he'll keep the content up on Youtube permanently, and he's also looking into adding open source/open content licenses to everything.

+The community-made resources are a little trickier, but most people have hosted their resources on free services that are unllikely to disappear (Github, Google Docs, etc).
+And while these are often very useful, they're never necessary.

 ## How do I join a house?